paradisec-archive/PARADISEC_workflows/02_getting-started.md

 ## How to become a PARADISEC depositor

-To become a PARADISEC depositor, you need to first become a PARADISEC user.
+### STEP 1: To become a PARADISEC depositor, you need to first become a PARADISEC user.

 Follow the above instructions and then when you are ready for us to create a collection, contact the PARADISEC admin team at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"} or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au){:target="_blank"}, because only PARADISEC administrators can create a collection in the catalog.

-### Preliminary exploration of your files
+#### Preliminary exploration of your files

 Before you contact PARADISEC, take a look at your files and determine how you want your collection(s) organised.
 Do you need one collection?
 Or more than one?
 This is the time for you to reflect upon how you want your material organised in the archive.

-### Information to provide to PARADISEC
+#### Information to provide to PARADISEC

 Once you have decided which files you would like to archive, come up with a name and description for your collection.
 As for the Collection ID, PARADISEC administrators can help you come up with this- the collection ID should be a unique identifier (could be your initials in all caps and a digit, or the ISO language code).